Covid-19: measures in the reception centres

 In response to the coronavirus, the centres for asylum seekers in Belgium keep applying strict prevention and hygiene measures (for both the staff and the residents).

-However, the latest measures of the government have no impact on the transfers of asylum seekers between centres nor on the invitations for the interviews at the Immigration Office and the CGRS in Brussels.
-Therefore, the examination of asylum applications can continue.
+However, the measures of the government have no impact on the processing of asylum applications.
+Our residents are therefore invited for personal interviews at the Immigration Office and the CGRS in Brussels.

 Sensitize the residents